bitovi/github-actions-npm-publish/README.md

 | publish   | true/false | No   | Defaults to `true`.
 Set to false to update version without publishing |
 | npm_token | String     | Yes  | NPM token that has publish permissions                       |

 # Example

-This will checkout the code, and pub
+This will checkout the code, and publish to NPM

 ```yaml
       - name: Checkout